Phumint/wro_3id/README.md

 + Steering: SG92R Steering Servo Motor
   * This small, affordable servo provides the precise angular control required for the Ackermann steering mechanism.
 Initially we used the infamous sg90s but the plastic gear broke so we switched to a more durable servo.
 + Sensor: 8 MP Autofocus USB 2.0 Camera
   * The high-resolution camera with autofocus is ideal for computer vision tasks, such as navigation and object recognition.
-However, this camera FOV is too narrow, limiting robot's capabilities :(.
+However, this camera FOV is too narrow, limiting robot's capabilities in obstacle maneuvering :(.

 ## Power and Sense Management Overview